St. Louis Sedation & Sleep Dentist – Special Needs Dentistry

 Meet Our Dental Anesthesiologists and Sedation Dentist at The Dental Anesthesia Center

 The Dental Anesthesia Center is a state-of-the-art anesthesia and dental facility.
 Dr. Michael J. Hoffmann and Dr. Sean M. Thoms provide dental services accompanied by Deep Sedation and General Anesthesia.
-Dr. Victoria Q. Daugherty provides oral sedation, as well as non-sedation services.
+Dr. Behl provides oral sedation, as well as non-sedation services.
 Patients now have a choice in the way their dentistry is completed.

 Dr. Hoffmann and Dr. Thoms completed residencies in hospital dentistry and dental anesthesiology.
 Both are currently the only two Dental Anesthesiologist board certified in Deep Sedation in the state of Missouri.

-Dr. Daugherty, a general dentist, places an emphasis on dentistry with oral sedation as well as non-sedation services.
+Dr. Behl, a general dentist, places an emphasis on dentistry with oral sedation as well as non-sedation services.
 She has a special interest in sleep-apnea treatment, Invisalign®, implants, veneers, and other cosmetic procedures.

 Who Can Benefit From Sleep Dentistry and Sedation Dentistry?